Row Convex Tableaux and Bott-Samelson Varieties: Row Convex Tableaux and the Section Rings

-Note that up to sign, we can always assume that the entries in each row of $ \mathsf{t}$ are increasing from left to right.
-If such is the case, then $ \mathsf{t}$ is called a \textit{row-standard tableau}.
+Note that up to sign, we can always assume that the entries in each row of $\mathsf{t}$ are increasing from left to right.
+If such is the case, then $\mathsf{t}$ is called a \textit{row standard tableau}.